codecrypto-academy/pfm-web2.5-jun25/besu-sdk/README.md

 ## 1. Overview

+> **💡 Pro Tip**: For a deeper understanding of the SDK's design decisions and implementation details, consider reading through the scripts paying special attention to the lightbulb tips (💡) scattered throughout - they provide valuable insights into the technical choices and trade-offs that shaped this SDK.

 The original project utilized a monolithic Bash script (`/script/script.sh`) to automate the deployment of private Hyperledger Besu networks using Docker.
 Its capabilities included:

 *   Configuration via YAML files.